College, Alaska

 College (Lower Tanana: Trothyeddha') is a census-designated place (CDP) in Fairbanks North Star Borough, Alaska, United States.
 It is part of the Fairbanks, Alaska Metropolitan Statistical Area.
 As of the 2020 census, the population was 11,332, down from 12,964 in 2010.
-College is the third-most populated CDP in Alaska.
+College is the third-most populated CDP (census-designated place) in Alaska.

 College is adjacent to the city of Fairbanks.
-The University of Alaska Fairbanks lies within its boundaries and serves as its core.
+The University of Alaska Fairbanks lies within its boundaries, and serves as its core.
 The area is often referred to as part of Fairbanks, and not as a separate entity.
 The area is served by the University of Alaska Fairbanks for fire protection and ambulance service, and jointly by the University of Alaska Fairbanks Police Department and Alaska State Troopers for police protection.

 Geography

 College is located at 64°50′54″N 147°49′38″W (64.848302, -147.827194).

 According to the United States Census Bureau, the CDP has a total area of 19.1 sqmi, of which 18.7 sqmi is land and 0.4 sqmi (2.15%) is water.